diverse group of people

 • Applications will be reviewed based on the eligibility criteria and application materials.
 Qualified applicants are invited for an interview, where their recovery journey and commitment to peer support will be discussed.
 This interview also serves as an opportunity for applicants to ask questions and learn more about the program.

-• Sit for the CRSS Exam: After completing your training and internship, you’ll be eligible to take the CRSS certification exam to officially become a Certified Recovery Support Specialist
+• After completing your training and internship, you’ll be eligible to take the CRSS or CPRS certification exam.
+Upon passing, you’ll earn your credential as a Certified Recovery Support Specialist (CRSS) or Certified Peer Recovery Specialist (CPRS).

 Admission Requirements